xbeat/Machine-Learning/README.md

 Introduction to Knowledge Graphs

 Knowledge graphs are powerful tools for representing and organizing complex information.
 They consist of entities (nodes) and relationships (edges) that connect these entities.
 This structure allows for efficient data representation, querying, and analysis.

+## Essential Statistics for Data Insights

+Understanding Descriptive Statistics

+Descriptive statistics provide a powerful toolkit for summarizing and visualizing data, allowing us to extract meaningful insights from large datasets.
+They help us understand the central tendencies, spread, and shape of our data distribution.

 ## Leonhard Euler Pioneering Mathematician and Physicist